Bianca-Pasat/MOI/docs/source/proteins.rst

       describing the states of the experiment (ctr vs treat) and one called “batch” describing batches of the experiment (if there is no batch then the replicate column is the batch).
-If the user wants other names they user have to specify in the params_proteins.yml the column name of their conditions and that column name to be present in the input_proteins.csv file:
+If the user wants other names they have to specify in the params_proteins.yml the column name of their conditions and that column name to be present in the input_proteins.csv file:
-      :name: input_proteins-should-have-a-column-named-condition-describing-the-states-of-the-experiment-ctr-vs-treat-and-one-called-batch-describing-batches-of-the-experiment-if-there-is-no-batch-then-the-replicate-column-is-the-batch.-if-the-user-wants-other-names-they-user-have-to-specify-in-the-params_proteins.yml-the-column-name-of-their-conditions-and-that-column-name-to-be-present-in-the-input_proteins.csv-file
+      :name: input_proteins-should-have-a-column-named-condition-describing-the-states-of-the-experiment-ctr-vs-treat-and-one-called-batch-describing-batches-of-the-experiment-if-there-is-no-batch-then-the-replicate-column-is-the-batch.-if-the-user-wants-other-names-they-have-to-specify-in-the-params_proteins.yml-the-column-name-of-their-conditions-and-that-column-name-to-be-present-in-the-input_proteins.csv-file

 .. code:: bash

    params{

-       mom_norm_condition_proteins           = "condition"   # must be columns in samples info mom_norm_treatment_proteins           = "condition"   # must be columns in samples info mom_batch_condition_proteins       = "condition"    # which is the condition of interest, must be present in columns of sample info mom_batch_batch_proteins           = "batch"
+       mom_norm_condition_proteins           = "condition"   # must be column in samples info mom_norm_treatment_proteins           = "condition"   # must be column in samples info mom_batch_condition_proteins       = "condition"    # which is the condition of interest, must be present in columns of sample info mom_batch_batch_proteins           = "batch"
    }